Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Introduction

-\textbf{Structure of the paper.} In Section \ref{sec-prelim}, we fix some notation and recall some background related to the Jordan and Weyr canonical forms.
-In Section \ref{sec-rev-sym-group-GL(n,C)}, we discuss the reversing symmetry groups of certain Jordan forms in $\mathrm{GL}(n,\mathbb{C})$.
-Finally, in Section \ref{sec-str-rev-SL(n,C)}, we prove the main result, namely \thmref{thr-main-strong-rev-SL(n,C)}, regarding the count of product of two involutions in $\mathrm{SL}(n,\mathbb{C})$.
+\textbf{Structure of the paper.} In \secref{sec-prelim}, we fix some notation and recall background related to the Jordan and Weyr canonical forms.
+In \secref{sec-rev-sym-group-GL(n, C)}, we explore the reversing symmetry groups of certain Jordan forms in $\mathrm{SL}(n,\mathbb{C})$.
+In \secref{sec-str-rev-Jordan-forms}, we classify the strong reversibility of certain Jordan forms by analysing the structure of the corresponding reversing symmetry groups.
+We also classify strongly reversible semisimple elements in \secref{sec-str-rev-Jordan-forms}.
+In \secref{sec-str-rev-unipotent}, we classify strongly reversible unipotent elements using the notion of the Weyr canonical form.
+Finally, in \secref{sec-str-rev-main-result}, we prove \thmref{thr-main-strong-rev-SL(n, C)}.